 Perhaps Ptf1a could be used to turn stem cells into pancreas cells, which would form part of the cell transplant process for diabetics.

-Other research is concentrating on new targets for medicines and that includes köpa melatonin for example, what hinders the beta cells in the pancreas from releasing insulin?
+Other research is concentrating on new targets for medicines for example, what hinders the beta cells in the pancreas from releasing insulin?
 One culprit is an enzyme called DPP-IV which breaks down proteins that stimulate the release of insulin.
 Therefore, a medicine that inhibited DPP-IV might be able to treat diabetes in a new way.
 Finding chemicals that stop DPP-IV from working in the test tube is reasonably easy.
 But that does not mean in a patient they will be any good.

 Medicines have to be swallowed or injected, they have to travel to their target, they have to avoid being turned into something toxic or into something that loses its effectiveness.